-The Spanish Steps in Rome - A Blend of History and Luxury
+The Spanish Steps in Rome - History and Luxury

 The Spanish Steps (Scalinata di Trinità dei Monti) in Rome is Europe's widest and longest staircase.
 The beautiful and imposing structure is one of the most popular attractions in the city.
 It elevates Rome's rich history with its Baroque architecture and attractive styling.